Spontaneous wave formation in stochastic self-driven particle systems: Covariance and autocovariance

 \begin{corollary} The correlation and autocorrelation

 do not depend on the parameter $\sigma$. \end{corollary}

-The correlation and autocorrelation of the spacing difference are not zero (see Fig.~\ref{fig1}).
-Indeed, a single wave propagates backward in the system, the correlation with the neighbor being decreasing with the first half of the predecessors and increasing the second (see Fig.~\ref{fig1}, left panel).
-In adequacy with the LWR theory \cite{Richards1956,Lighthill1955}, the waves propagate backward in the system at the speed $v_w=-\lambda\ell$ provided by the Rankine--Hugoniot formula while the particles travel in average at the speed $v = \lambda(L/N-\ell)$.
-Therefore, the period of the waves is $P=L/(v-v_w)=N/\lambda$ (see Fig.~\ref{fig1}, right panel).
+The correlation with the neighbors and the autocorrelation in time of the spacing difference are presented Fig.~\ref{fig2} for $N=50$ particles, $\lambda=1$~s and $\beta=0.1$~s.
+Both theoretical solutions Eqs.~(\ref{cov}) and (\ref{ac}) and empirical value obtained by simulation are plotted.
+The simulation results are computed using a Euler-Maruyama scheme with time step $\delta t = 0.01$~s.
+1e3 observations are averaged after 1e5 units of simulation time.
+The correlation with the neighbors described a U-shape (see Fig.~\ref{fig2}, left panel).
+This is characteristic of propagation of a single wave in the system.
+In adequacy with the LWR theory and the Rankine--Hugoniot formula \cite{Richards1956,Lighthill1955}, the waves propagate backward in the system at the speed $v_w=-\lambda\ell$ while the particles travel in average at the speed $v = \lambda(L/N-\ell)$.
+Therefore, the wave period is $P=L/(v-v_w)=N/\lambda=50$~s (see Fig.~\ref{fig2}, right panel).